Reading books isn’t some lost art reserved for homebodies

 The Plot: This book doesn’t actually have a plot.
 It’s a fascinating philosophical narrative driven by Solnit’s theory that walking is the only state in which the mind, body, and the world are aligned.
 The author talks about walking as evidence of human evolution, and, by doing so, gets to the bottom of a simple and seemingly low-stake question: Why do we take walks?

-The Pitch: Unlike the previous authors on this list, Solnit is an academic best known for her writings on feminism and environmentalism, so this work is not—at least by traditional definitions—a travel book.
+The Pitch: Unlike the previous authors and books on this list, Solnit is an academic best known for her writings on feminism and environmentalism, so this work is not—at least by traditional definitions—a travel book.
 It is, however, the perfect piece of writing to take with you the next time you find yourself questioning the point of those inevitable long walks we all occasionally take.